 There is no minimum number of hours that we require.
 However, we highly recommend that applicants spend time observing, volunteering and/or working in B.C.
 K–12 classroom(s) before applying

-What transcripts do I need to submit to the PDP Admissions Office?
+What transcripts do I need to submit to the PPS Admissions Office?

-The PDP Admissions Office requires all post-secondary transcripts (college, university, institutes, exchange programs) at the undergraduate and graduate level.
+The PPS Admissions office requires all post-secondary transcripts (college, university, institutes, exchange programs) at the undergraduate and graduate level.
 We also require College Board Advanced Placement (AP) transcripts and International Baccalaureate (IB) transcripts if you have received post-secondary transfer credit for them.

-Do I need to order and submit the official Advanced Placement (AP) or International Baccalaureate (IB) transcripts to the PDP Admissions Office if I received post-secondary transfer credits for them?
+Do I need to order and submit the official Advanced Placement (AP) or International Baccalaureate (IB) transcripts to the PPS Admissions Office if I received post-secondary transfer credits for them?

 Yes, you must have the official transcripts sent to our office if you have received post-secondary transfer credit for AP or IB coursework.

-Does the PDP Admissions Office require my high school transcript?
+Does the PPS Admissions office require my high school transcript?

-No, the PDP Admissions Office does not require your high school transcript.
+No, the PPS Admissions office does not require your high school transcript.
 However, you may be asked to submit your secondary (high school) transcript to the SFU Undergraduate Admissions Office if they cannot determine if you meet the SFU Literacy or Quantitative requirement with your post-secondary transcripts.

 I have an international transcript.
 Do you need my transcript translated?

 The PPS Admissions office will need an official transcript in the original language as well as an official English translation.
 Transcripts in French do not need to be translated.